|

 Define the page footer.
 The footer is formatted at the

-bottom of each page; the argument is otherwise as
+bottom of each page; the argument is otherwise as described

 Set line length, page length, and/or page offset.
 This